 Agritalia is taking a leading role in the export of processed organic foods and can offer its customers, thanks to its BioAgriCert certification, a complete guarantee of 100% organic products which are not only totally natural but taste good too.
 This is our aim when we offer you:

 - Tomato Products

-According to common knowledge, the term “organic” indicates farming methods that exclude the use of fertilizers, pesticides, herbicides and synthetic chemicals with the aim of protecting the environment and the consumer’s health.
-Organic and mineral fertilizers are instead employed, such as sulphur and copper.
-The problems created by the utilization of synthetic fertilizers, such as the polluting of the ground, water and food and the exposure of farmers to toxic products, the depletion of the soil, etc. explain the growing interest in organic methods of farming.
-Land areas converted to organic means have increased eight-fold in the last four years.
-France was the first European country at the beginning of the 1980’s to standardize the methodology, followed in July 1997 by the European Community.
+According to common knowledge, the term “organic” indicates farming methods that exclude the use of fertilizers, pesticides, herbicides, and synthetic chemicals with the aim of protecting the environment and the consumer’s health.
+Organic and mineral fertilizers are instead employed, such as sulfur and copper.
+The problems created by the use of synthetic fertilizers, such as soil, water, and food pollution and farmers’ exposure to toxic products, and soil depletion, explain the growing interest in organic farming methods.
+Land areas converted to organic means have increased eightfold in the last four years.
+France was the first European country at the beginning of the 1980s to standardize the methodology, followed in July 1997 by the European Community.
 Actually, Italy is taking on a primary role in the organic farming sector.
 Bologna holds the most important fair in this sector (SANA) and biological food producers in Italy are in continued expansion (today there already are more than 50,000).

 A product is considered organic if at least 95% of the substances used in its cultivation are organic.
 The label should report the government authorization, the identification code of the producer/exporter, and the seal of one of the 9 controlling organizations recognized by the Italian Ministry of Agriculture (AIAB, BIOAGRICERT, BIOS, CCPB, CODEX, ECOCERT ITALIA, IMC, QC&I, SUOLO E SALUTE).